jimppan/GIMP-Tracker/README.md

 ![alt text](https://i.imgur.com/P5zylDq.png)
 ![alt text](https://i.imgur.com/a0x6Wi7.png)

+Head over to [https://github.com/Rachnus/osrs-gimp-tracker-frontend](https://github.com/Rachnus/osrs-gimp-tracker-frontend) to see instructions on how to use the website

 ## Settings
 Heres a couple settings
 * URL: should be the IP & PORT to the back-end